juho05/crab/DOCUMENTATION.md

 ## Measuring time

-You can can the current unix time in milliseconds with the `millis()` function:
+You can get the current unix time in milliseconds with the `millis()` function:

 ```go
 var now = millis();